-The Neofinetia falcata is the first orchid ever to be grown as a house plant in Japan in the 1600’s.
+Neofinetia falcata is the first orchid ever to be grown as a house plant in Japan in the 1600’s.
 It is also known as the Samurai Orchid, as Shogun Tokugawa Ienari fell in love with the plant in the late 1800's.
 It is rumored that samurai would help in searching and collecting the plants from the mountains.
-It is one of the world’s highest priced orchid, with a history of some plants selling for $100,000+.
-Of course now-a-days through cultivation there is a wide variety of prices thanks to this popular, collectible orchid's commercial cultivation.
+It is one of the world’s highest priced orchid, with a history of some varieties selling for over $100,000!
+Today, there are a wide variety of prices thanks to this popular, collectible orchid's commercial cultivation.

 Neofinetia are enjoyed as bonsai are, for the foliage and the overall presentation of the plant.
 In Japan, it is said that the key to growing them is to enjoy the plant, not only for the flowers, but every day of the year.
 They generally flower in summer, and have a very sweet fragrance reminiscent of Jasmine or Indian Gardenia.
 This fragrance is typically strongest at dusk and dawn.